johanna-einsiedler/ITU_spring_term_AB_JE/website/docs/research.md

 - Short-time Fourier Transform (STFT): time-localized frequency information for situations in which frequency components of a signal vary over time
 - Continuous Wavelet Transform (CWT)
 - extracting entropy from sEMG is an effective method for analyzing muscle fatigue
+#### MMG
+- RMS -the greater the muscle activation, the higher the MMG amplitude
+- MPF
+- MDF
+- frequency radio change (FRC)
 ### Results
 #### EMG
 - Wellems et al. [93] found that during the 20% MVC isometric contraction of the quadriceps femoris to failure, the MDF and MPF first increased, then decreased, and finally fell below the initial state
 - Mehra et al. [94] found that the shape of the EMG spectral distribution of deltoid muscle did not change when performing isometric lateral raise at 60% MVC till the endurance limit but shifted towards lower frequency with an increase of magnitude at characteristic mode frequency

 ### Protocols